facelessuser/soupsieve/docs/src/markdown/selectors/pseudo-classes.md

 ## `:scope`:material-flask:{: title="Experimental" data-md-color-primary="purple" .icon} {:#:scope}

+/// new | New 2.6
+`&`, which was introduced in [CSS Nesting Level 1](https://www.w3.org/TR/css-nesting-1/#nest-selector) can be used as an alternative to `:scope` and is essentially equivalent.
+Soup Sieve does not support nesting selectors, but `&`, when not used in the context of nesting is treated as the scoping root per the specification.

+`#!py3 sv.select('& > p', soup.div)` is equivalent to `#!py3 sv.select(':scope > p', soup.div)`.
+///

 `:scope` represents the the element a `match`, `select`, or `filter` is being called on.
 If we were, for instance, using `:scope` on a div (`#!py3 sv.select(':scope > p', soup.div)`) `:scope` would represent **that** div element, and no others.
 If called on the Beautiful Soup object which represents the entire document, it would simply select